Artist-Grade Technical Pens & Fineliners for Drawing

 Nib sizes: 12

-According to Staedtler, these technical pens can be left uncapped for at least 12 hours without drying.
+According to Staedtler, these pens can be left uncapped for at least 12 hours without drying.

 *I tested (left uncapped for 12 hours) one of my Staedtler pens (size 0.3), and it works well.